 Each title is in trade paperback format.

-• To pay using a credit card, simply CLICK HERE to e-mail us your order supplying your name and address and we will e-mail you an invoice with a link to pay using your credit card or PayPal account.
+Make sure to supply your name and address and we will e-mail you an invoice with a link to pay using your credit card or PayPal account.
 The order is processed safely and securely.
-7% sales tax will be added to the total price of all New Jersey orders.
+We do not accept checks.

 The Quincannon Publishing Group